REUTERS AMERICA NEWS PLAN FOR TUESDAY FEB 2

 Cruz calls Iowa win a victory for ‘conservative grass roots’

-DES MOINES - Relishing his victory in the first Republican nominating contest of the U.S. presidential election, Senator Ted Cruz called his defeat of Donald Trump in the Iowa caucuses a tribute to “conservative grass roots.”
-(USA-ELECTION/ (WRAPUP 5, PIX, TV, GRAPHIC), moved at 10:33 a.m., by Ginger Gibson, 636 words).
-See also: USA-ELECTION/TRUMP (PIX, TV), moved at 7 a.m., by Steve Holland, 765 words and USA-ELECTION/RUBIO (PIX), moved at 7 a.m., by James Oliphant, 586 words)
+DES MOINES - Relishing his victory in the first Republican nominating contest of the presidential election season, Texas Senator Ted Cruz called his defeat of Donald Trump in the Iowa caucuses a tribute to “conservative grass roots.”
+Cruz also said the result from Monday’s contest was a rebuke to what he called President Barack Obama’s liberal agenda and a win for “Judeo-Christian values.”
+(USA-ELECTION/ (WRAPUP 4, PIX, TV, GRAPHIC), moved at 9:10 a.m., by Ginger Gibson, 636 words)

 Virtual tie raises doubts: Can Hillary Clinton close the deal?

-DES MOINES, Iowa - Hillary Clinton’s struggle in Iowa to fend off underdog Bernie Sanders, a self-described democratic socialist, reignited questions about her ability to close the deal with Democratic voters and turned up the pressure on her high-profile White House campaign.
-USA-ELECTION/DEMOCRATS (PIX, TV), moved at 7 a.m., by John Whitesides, 718 words.
+DES MOINES - Hillary Clinton’s struggle in Iowa to fend off underdog Bernie Sanders, a self-described democratic socialist, reignited questions about her ability to close the deal with Democratic voters and turned up the pressure on her high-profile White House campaign.
+(USA-ELECTION/DEMOCRATS (PIX, TV), moved at 7 a.m., by John Whitesides, 718 words)

-WASHINGTON - The FBI is joining a U.S. criminal investigation into Flint, Michigan’s water contamination crisis, a spokeswoman for the U.S. Attorney’s Office in Detroit said on Tuesday.
-(MICHIGAN-WATER/ (UPDATE 2), moved, 599 words)

-PUNXSUTAWNEY, Pa. - Punxsutawney Phil, the Pennsylvania groundhog renowned for his ability to forecast the onset of spring, did not see his shadow after emerging from his burrow on Tuesday morning, predicting an early spring.
-(USA-GROUNDHOG/ (UPDATE 1, PIX, TV), moved at 7:54 a.m., 497 words)

-ISTANBUL - Nine people, including two babies, are found drowned off the coast of western Turkey after a boat carrying people to Greece partly capsizes, the coast guard says.
-(EUROPE-MIGRANTS/TURKEY (UPDATE 1), moved, 181 words)
+ISTANBUL - The bodies of nine people, including two babies, are found drowned off the coast of western Turkey, after a boat carrying people to Greece partly capsizes, the Turkish coast guard says in a statement.
+(EUROPE-MIGRANTS/TURKEY, moved, 110 words)

 Bernie Sanders shows strong momentum on social media

 NEW YORK - It may be too close to call between Democratic presidential candidates Hillary Clinton and Bernie Sanders in the Iowa caucuses on Monday but the senator from Vermont was the clear winner on social media.
-(USA-ELECTION/SOCIALMEDIA (UPDATE 3, PIX), moved, 370 words)
+(USA-ELECTION/SOCIALMEDIA (UPDATE 3, PIX), moved at 12:40 a.m., 370 words)

 Cruz’s Iowa victory could be big blow to Big Corn

 NEW YORK - Ted Cruz’s victory on Monday in corn-rich Iowa could represent a major blow to the nation’s controversial biofuels program, reflecting its waning influence over politicians even in the U.S. farming heartland.
-(USA-ELECTION/ETHANOL (UPDATE 1, PIX), moved, 670 words)
+(USA-ELECTION/ETHANOL (PIX), moved at 11:40 a.m., 518 words)

 Pentagon’s 2017 budget reshapes spending amid changing security environment

 WASHINGTON - Defense Secretary Ash Carter said on Tuesday the Pentagon would seek a $582.7 billion defense budget next year and reshape its spending priorities to reflect a new strategic environment marked by Russian assertiveness and the rise of Islamic State.
+Carter, speaking to the Economic Club of Washington, said the Pentagon’s funding request would be in line with last year’s congressional budget deal but spending would be refocused to address five big challenges facing the U.S. military: Russia, China, North Korea, Iran and Islamic State.
 (USA-DEFENSE/BUDGET (UPDATE 1, PIX, TV), moving shortly, 404 words)

-WASHINGTON - U.S. armed forces leaders said on Tuesday that women should be required to register for the military draft, along with men, as the military moves toward integrating them fully into combat positions.
-(USA-MILITARY/WOMEN (UPDATE 1, PIX), moved, 390 words)

-IS pushed back in Iraq, Syria, but a threat in Libya -Kerry
+Islamic State pushed back in Iraq, Syria, but a threat in Libya

-ROME - An international coalition is pushing back Islamic State militants in their Syrian and Iraqi strongholds but the group is threatening Libya and could seize the nation’s oil wealth, U.S Secretary of State John Kerry says.
-(MIDEAST-CRISIS/COALITION (UPDATE 1, PICTURE, TV), moved, by Arshad Mohammed, 590 words).
-See also: MIDEAST-CRISIS/IRAQ-IS (INSIGHT, PICTURE), moved, by Samia Nakhoul, 1,515 words
+ROME - An international coalition is pushing back Islamic State militants in their Syrian and Iraqi strongholds but the group is threatening Libya and could seize the nation’s oil wealth, Secretary of State John Kerry says.
+(MIDEAST-CRISIS/COALITION (UPDATE 1, PIX, TV), moved, 590 words) See also: MIDEAST-CRISIS/IRAQ-IS (INSIGHT, PICTURE), moved, by Samia Nakhoul, 1,515 words

-BRUSSELS - European and U.S. negotiators are on the brink of clinching a new transatlantic data transfer pact which should prevent EU regulators from restricting data transfers by firms, two people familiar with the talks say.
-(EU-DATAPROTECTION/USA (EXCLUSIVE, UPDATE 2), moved, by Julia Fioretti, 525 words)
+BRUSSELS - European and U.S. negotiators are on the brink of clinching a new transatlantic data transfer pact which should stop European regulators from restricting data transfers by companies, two people familiar with the talks said on Tuesday.
+(EU-DATAPROTECTION/USA (UPDATE 1), moving shortly, 275 words)

 China defends law enforcers as U.S. calls for clarity on booksellers